Why Choose Computer Information Technology?

 Entry level positions include such jobs as: computer support specialists, help desk technicians, network administrators, computer system administrators, and computer security specialists.
 Computer System administrators have become essential to all aspects of business and life.
 Professionals are needed to relate the problem-solving abilities of a computer system to an individual business department, corporation, or a multi-national enterprise.

 Transfer Students: Combined college or university GPA of 2.5 (on a 4.0 scale) from all institutions attended.
 GPA is based on completion of 12 credit hours or more.
-Transfer equivalency for FSU ENGLISH 150 or placement in ENGL 150 the first semester at FSU which would require an English ACT score of 16 or higher; (2) transfer equivalency for FSU MATH 115 or placement in MATH 115 the first semester at FSU which would require a Math ACT score of 19 or higher; Compass Algebra score 46 - 74 and HS Algebra with 2.0.
+Transfer equivalency for FSU ENGLISH 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; Compass score 70 – 100.
+Transfer equivalency for FSU MATH 115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; Compass Algebra score 46 - 74 and HS Algebra with 2.0.

 The Computer Information Technology program at Ferris leads to a Bachelor of Science degree.
 Graduation requires a minimum 2.0 cumulative GPA in all Ferris courses, a 2.0 GPA in the Business Core, and a 2.5 GPA in the CIT major courses.
 Students must complete all general education requirements as outlined on the General Education website.
 Also, students are required to show proof of passing the COMPTIA A+ certification and two of the following industry certifications (MCSA, MCTS, Network+, Linux+, Security+, CNA or CCNA) to graduate from the CIT program.

 119 South Street, BUS 212